-- Any development within the Roman Town Area, as shown on the proposals map, should help reinforce the historic character of the area. - 11.3.2 The Charles Street project is moving ahead with the first phase (district council offices, library and adult learning centre) now complete-under-construction.
-The second phase has outline permission and will includes new shops, car parking spaces, affordable homes, and a hotel.
+- i) Any development within the Roman Town Area, as shown on the proposals map, should help reinforce the historic character of the area. - 11.3.2 The Charles Street project is moving ahead with the first phase (district council offices, library and adult learning centre) now complete.
+The second phase has outline permission for a mixed use development that includes new shops, car parking spaces, affordable homes, and a hotel.